 Test Results and Acceptance

-The contractor shall provide an EIS Services Verification Testing Report (EIS Testing Report) that shows successful completion of testing defined in the EIS Test Plan.
-The contractor shall complete verification and acceptance testing based on the acceptance criteria defined in the government accepted EIS Test Plan.
+The contractor shall provide an EIS Services Verification Testing Report (EIS Testing Report) that shows successful completion of testing defined in the EIS Test Plan including any additional testing defined in the TO.
+The contractor shall complete verification and acceptance testing based on the acceptance criteria defined in the government accepted EIS Test Plan including any additional testing defined in the TO.
 Acceptance shall include government compliance requirements such as FedRAMP for cloud services, and the ATO for FISMA related security requirements for EIS services.
 The contractor shall provide the following in order for the government to approve the test results:

 FedRAMP certification if cloud services are included in the TO.

-EIS Testing Report showing that each service provisioned works properly according to the KPIs defined in Section C.2 and the acceptance criteria defined in the EIS Test Plan.
+EIS Testing Report showing that each service provisioned works properly according to the KPIs defined in Section C.2 and the acceptance criteria defined in the EIS Test Plan including any additional testing defined in the TO.

-Once verification testing is completed successfully the government may complete acceptance testing based on the acceptance criteria defined in the EIS Test Plan.
+Once verification testing is completed successfully the government may complete acceptance testing based on the acceptance criteria defined in the EIS Test Plan including any additional testing defined in the TO.
 The acceptance test will verify satisfactory end-to-end service performance and proper operation of all ordered features and functions.
 Performance will be considered satisfactory when services, equipment, systems and their associated features and functions perform as specified in the contract and TO.
-The contractor may not assign an effective billing date to an EIS Service until the agency accepts it in accordance with the agreed-upon acceptance testing procedures described in the EIS Test Plan.
+The contractor may not assign an effective billing date to an EIS Service until the agency accepts it in accordance with the agreed-upon acceptance testing procedures described in the EIS Test Plan including any additional testing defined in the TO.

 The government reserves the right to perform additional tests to confirm proper operation of a delivered EIS service as defined by the TO.
 If the government does not report a problem to the contractor during this test period, the effective billing date will be the completion date on the SOCN.
 The contractor shall not begin billing for services if the government rejects the services within three (3) days of receipt of the SOCN.
 A longer period for test and acceptance may be specified in the TO.
 The contractor shall issue a new SOCN for services after correcting the reasons for rejection.